Long-Term Complications of GERD

 (Also Called 'Long-Term Complications of GERD - Complications')

-When stomach acid repeatedly comes into contact with the lining of the esophagus, it causes injury which can include erosions or ulcers.
-Esophagitis may cause symptoms such as heartburn, chest pain, swallowing difficulty, or bleeding.
+When stomach acid repeatedly comes into contact with the lining of the esophagus, it causes injury, which can include erosions or ulcers.
+Esophagitis may cause symptoms such as heartburn, chest pain, trouble swallowing, or bleeding.

 Barrett's esophagus is a condition that develops in some people (about 10%) who have long-term GERD.
 It is a risk factor for cancer of the esophagus.

 Damage from acid reflux can cause abnormal changes in the lining of the esophagus.
 The normal cells that line the esophagus are replaced with a type of cell not usually found in the esophagus.
 These abnormal cells are similar to those normally found in the lining of the small intestine.